Valentín Carboni: Style of play

 Carboni is a left-footed attacking midfielder who mainly operates in the number 10 role, but can also play as a centre-forward, an inverted winger on the right side, or a mezzala.
-An elegant, composed, and creative player, he frequently moves between his team's attacking lines, whether he keeps possession with his ball control, finds team-mates via through passes or first-touch combinations, or directly goes for the shot from short or long range.
+An elegant, composed, and creative player, he frequently moves between his team's attacking lines, whether he keeps possession with his ball control, finds teammates via through passes or first-touch combinations, or directly goes for the shot from short or long range.

-Despite being mainly regarded for his offensive contributions, thanks to his vision, his individual technique, and his dribbling skills, he has proved to be effective in the defensive side of his game, as well, especially because of his work rate.

-He named his fellow countryman Lionel Messi as his biggest source of inspiration.
+Despite being mainly regarded for his offensive contributions, much to his vision, individual technique, and dribbling skills, Carboni has proved to be effective in the defensive side of his game as well, especially because of his work rate.
+He named compatriot Lionel Messi as his biggest source of inspiration.

 In September 2022, Carboni was included in The Guardian's list of the 60 best talents in the world to be born in 2005.